talhabuyukkose/CollectionSolutionsDocument/README.md

 <h2 align="center"> CollectionApp.WorkerEmail</h2>

-      Customers who will receive emails are listed here.
+&nbsp; Customers who will receive emails are listed here.

 >## Packages
 The list of packages which is used: